beyersmann-lab/beyersmannlab/content/home/description.md

       margin-bottom: 20px; /* Adds some space below the heading */ }

-    /* Center align the paragraph text with a smaller font size */ p {
+    /* Center align the paragraph text with a smaller font size and make the description smaller */ p {
       text-align: center;
-      font-size: 16px; /* Adjusted smaller font size */
+      font-size: 14px; /* Smaller font size for the description text */
       line-height: 1.6;
-      margin-bottom: 30px; /* Adds some space below the paragraph */ }
+      margin-bottom: 20px; /* Reduces the space below the paragraph */ }

     /* Center the image container and image */